jflamy/jfirmata_experiment/INSTRUCTIONS.md

 These instructions refer to version 2.0.
 The program is obtained from the [releases directory](https://github.com/jflamy/owlcms-firmata/releases).

-##### To run on Windows download and run the `.exe` installer.
+##### To run on Windows,  download and run the `.exe` installer.

 - This will create a desktop icon and start menu entries.
-- To uninstall, use the "Installed App" system settings menu.
+- To uninstall, use the standard "Installed apps" system settings menu.

 ##### To run on macOS, Linux or RaspberryOS

-For MacOS, You have to install Java 17 once, beforehand.
-Instructions for installing Java on macOS are found [here](https://adoptium.net/installation/macOS/).
+> [!IMPORTANT]
+>
+> Java is required to run the program.
 RaspberryOS includes Java.
-Some Linux also include it.
+For MacOS and Linux, you have to install Java 17 once, beforehand.
+>

-- You can download the .pkg file from [here](https://adoptium.net/temurin/releases/) -- select aarch64 if you have a recent M1 or M2 Mac.
+> - For MacOS: Instructions for installing Java are found [here](https://adoptium.net/installation/macOS/).
+You can download the .pkg file from [here](https://adoptium.net/temurin/releases/) -- select aarch64 if you have a recent M1 or M2 Mac.
 The JRE package is sufficient.
+>
-- For Linux, OpenJDK is available as an apt package (`openjdk`)
+> - For Linux, OpenJDK is available as an apt package (`openjdk`)

-Then download the `.jar` file below and run.
+Then download the `.jar` file from the releases directory and run.

 ```
 java -jar owlcms-firmata.jar